Gaiwan: History

 Prior to the Ming dynasty (1368–1644), tea was normally consumed from the vessel in which it was prepared.
 As described by the tea master Lu Yu, this special bowl had to be large enough to accommodate the implements and actions of tea brewing, though compact enough to be held comfortably in the hands for consumption.
 The term for this versatile piece of equipment was chawan (茶碗; lit. 'tea bowl').
 It was during the Ming dynasty that the innovations in both tea ritual and tea preparation gave rise to the gaiwan.

 Design

 Gaiwans are made up of three parts: a saucer, a bowl, and a lid.
 They can be made from a variety of materials, including porcelain and glass.
-Gaiwans made from Yixing clay or jade are particularly prized by collectors of tea paraphernalia.
-They are typically small, with a volume of around 100-150 ml.
+Gaiwans are usually made from porcelain, but can also be made from less common materials such as Yixing clay or jade.
+Gaiwans are typically small, with a volume of around 100-150 ml, with some being as low as 80 ml.

 A recently excavated Ming princely burial has yielded the first example to survive until modern times of a type of gaiwan set known from 15th-century paintings.
 There is a blue and white Jingdezhen porcelain stem cup, that has a silver stand and a gold cover (this dated 1437), all decorated with dragons.
 Presumably many such sets existed, but recycling the precious metal elements was too tempting at some point, leaving only the porcelain cups.